talagayev/OpenMMDL/docs/analysis_output.rst

 The **OpenMMDL Analysis** script creates output folders and files during and after the analysis.

-The following list contains an detailed overview of the folders and files:
+The following list contains a detailed overview of the folders and files:
-The Optional files are highlighted with an *asteriks**
+The Optional files are highlighted with an *asterisk**

-The following Files are generated and stored directly in the working folder where you start the **OpenMMDL Analysis** from:
+The following Files are generated and stored directly in the working folder where you start the **OpenMMDL Analysis**:

 .. list-table::
    :header-rows: 1